How long is the program?

 Applicants educated at non-Canadian institutions should note that their educational background will be assessed for equivalency with a University of Toronto degree as described above.
 All applicants, including those who have completed university studies in another country, must satisfy all of our regular procedures and requirements.
 Please see the online international degree equivalencies

-to determine if you are eligable to apply to graduate school.
+to determine if you are eligible to apply to graduate school.

 What should my statement of intent include?

-Please submit a personal statement of approximately 400-500 words that discusses how you have come to be interested in global affairs, and what you intend to accomplish or pursue in this field after completing an MGA at the Munk School of Global Affairs.
+- Please submit a personal statement of approximately 400-500 words that describes the professional interests or issue(s) which attracted you to the Master of Global Affairs program and what you intend to accomplish or pursue in this field after completing the MGA degree.

 I did my BA in something unrelated to International Relations and Global Affairs.
 Can I still apply to the MGA?